Volunteers, Interns and Unpaid Internships

 The Fair Labor Standards Act (FLSA) provides regulatory guidance for internships and volunteers at public sector organizations such as Texas A&M University.
 The following information was developed to assist departments on the topics of interns (both paid and unpaid) and volunteers.

-• Texas A&M University departments may hire interns on a paid basis following the same process for hiring any student worker position.
+• Texas A&M University departments may hire student interns on a paid basis following the same process for hiring any student worker position.
 The Student Intern title and description should be used.

 • Duties of Student Interns should be beyond those of typical student employee positions.
 Your position description should illustrate the level of duties and the required education and experience for the intern title.
 There should be specific goals listed for the student to achieve throughout the duration of his/her employment that are related to the student's career path.
 The objective of hiring a student intern should be for the employer to have a skilled worker and for the intern to gain valuable experience directly tied to their field of interest.
 It may be necessary to work with academic advisors to allow the intern to earn academic credit for their experience.